tjtanjin/react-chatbotify-docs/docs/concepts/conversations.md

 - file
 - path

 To understand the specifics and how to utilize each attribute, you can consult the [**API documentation for attributes**](/docs/api/attributes).
 You have the freedom to include **any combination** of these attributes in a block, whether it's all of them, some of them, or none at all.
 It's important to note that the attributes are handled in the **order they are stated**, except for the `path` attribute, which is always **processed last** during post-processing, if it exists.

 In the provided snippet of the `end` block, both the `message` and `chatDisabled` attributes are categorized under pre-processing.
 Since `message` is declared first, it will be processed before `chatDisabled`.
-It's also worth noting that in this case, `message` is defined as a **dynamic attribute**.

 ```jsx
 end: {